← Back to Blog

 What This Means If You're Considering Refinancing

-At current rate levels, refinancing only makes sense for borrowers who purchased or last refinanced at 7%+.
+At current rate levels, refinancing usually only makes sense for borrowers who purchased or last refinanced at 7%+.

 If your rate is: - Above 7.4%: Refinancing to the mid-6s is worth exploring immediately - 6.9%–7.4%: Model the break-even carefully; may work for higher balances with lower closing costs - Below 6.5%: Wait for further rate movement before refinancing - Below 5%: Do not refinance into current market